aaltsys/doc-server3/wares/03_terminal-server.rst

-.. _xpunlimited:
+.. _aad-server:

 #############################
-AAD Server Terminal Services
+AADServer Terminal Services
 #############################

 Multiuser Terminal Services is a Windows feature which allows remote